bwray/bwray.github.io/README.md

 http://jmcglone.com/guides/github-pages/

 To do:
-  - insert, and properly format, profile image on about me page
+  - (done) insert, and properly format, profile image on about me page
   - purchase domain name
   - create new blog post.
 Possible topics:
       - hate crimes viz